smd/hoopz/README.md

 # hoopz
 hoopz anticheat shit lol

-I've included their Anticheat in here if youu wanna have a look at it and improve my script
+I've included their Anticheat in here if you wanna have a look at it and improve my script